zeekey85/sop/equipment/vinylcutter.md

-#Step 1
+# Step 1
-Step 1 here.
+Find the image you want to print, and import or copy/paste it into Inkscape.